 Lake Chabot Reservoir was built in 1874-75 as a primary source of water for the East Bay.
 The 315-acre lake was closed to recreation for 91 years.
 Legislation passed in the 1960s opened the lake for controlled recreational uses.
 Currently, the lake serves as a standby emergency water supply.
 For this reason, visitors are asked to observe certain necessary regulations to keep the waters pure.

 Rental boats and tour boat rides are available at the marina.
 The tour boat may be chartered for lake tours by calling (510) 247-2526.
 Naturalist-led tours may be scheduled by calling (510) 544-3187 or see the online Field Trip Application form.
-Rental boats include row boats, canoes, pedal boats, kayaks, Duffy boats, and boats with electric trolling motors.
+Rental boats include rowboats, canoes, pedal boats, kayaks, Duffy boats, and boats with electric trolling motors.
 For more information on rental boats see Urban Park Concessionaires online or call (510) 247-2526.
 Canoes, kayaks, and scull craft 20 feet and under may be carried in and launched ($2).
 Inflatables with 3 or more chambers are allowed.
 Float tubes may be used at Lake Chabot.
 Persons using float tubes must wear waders or other wet-suit material to prevent body contact with the water in the reservoir.
-For more information, see our Boating and Sailing page.
+For more information and a schedule of fees, see our Boating and Sailing page.